On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Introduction

 Many, if not most problems in discrete mathematics (in particular, graph theory) are stated in a way that they already expose potential invariances under certain group actions.
 In others, we are sometimes able to impose such symmetries to simplify the analysis.
 Suitably constructed optimization problems formulating the underlying problem usually inherit such symmetries.
 When such optimization problems are intractable, one resorts to their convex relaxations.
 These convex relaxations typically inherit and sometimes even further enrich such symmetries.

 Thus, tools in association schemes can be extremely helpful in analyzing matrix variables in semidefinite relaxations of which the underlying problem has rich symmetries.
 Conversely, the analyses of these matrix variables can lead to interesting observations for related association schemes.
-One of the goals of this paper is to highlight some of these connections.
+One of the goals of this paper is to highlight some of these connections between combinatorics and optimization.
+We aim to introduce the material gently so that the paper will be largely accessible to readers who have some familiarity with association schemes, algebraic graph theory, or semidefinite programming.

 In Section~\ref{secPrelim}, we quickly review the basic definitions and facts we need from association schemes.
 We also introduce the hierarchy of semidefinite programming based convex relaxations generated by the $\LS_+$ operator due to Lov\'{a}sz and Schrijver~\cite{LovaszS91} (also known as the $N_+$ operator in the literature).